EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 ## Dependencies

 If the plugin depends on some other external component/library, it's possible to define the dependencies list for the plugin.
 In this case the engine will download the dependencies first and launch the plugin after that.
-The dependency is an object with the "url" and the "loaded" fields.
-The "url" field contains the resource URL and the "loaded" field should be defined as a function which returns 'true' or 'false' and indicate whether the resource should be downloaded or not.
+The dependency is an object with the "url" and one of the "control", "plugin", "app" or "loaded" fields.
+In the "control", "plugin", "app" fields you should specify the component name.
+If the component you have specified is not loaded yet, resource you have specified in the "url" will be downloaded.
+If you need to specify more complex conditions to load resource, you can use the "loaded" field instead.
+The "loaded" field should be defined as a function which returns 'true' or 'false' and indicate whether the resource should be downloaded or not.
 Example:

 	@example
 	plugin.dependencies = [{